 These are open air food courts that offer a wide selection of cuisines, including Chinese, Indian, Western, Seafood and local dishes.
 Dishes cost between SGD$3-5 for excellent food.

 Unlike other countries in South East Asia, you can drink the tap water in Singapore so won’t need to keep buying bottled water – good for your pocket and the environment.

 Cut down on booze

 Singapore is a very strict country which has contributed to it’s financial success.
 As such, alcohol and cigarettes are heavily taxed making them very expensive compared to nearby countries.
 If you’re on a budget, you’re not going to want to go on any nights out in Singapore.

-Free Things To Do in Singapore
+Things To Do in Singapore on a Budget